-After your siesta, head to the central area for another decadent tea, before driving through the bush to the traditionally built Bushmen village; where the community gathers during the day.
+After breakfast, drive through the bush to the traditionally built Bushmen village; where the community gathers during the day.
 The huts provide shelter from the harsh Kalahari environment, but are not the community's permanent accommodation.

 On arrival, the elders of the community will meet you in a traditional manner after which you will walk out into the bush with the men, women and children.
 The focus of the walk will be to provide a gentle introduction to the Kalahari and Bushmen way of life.
 The group will point out the distinct ecological characteristics of this area and its animal and bird species.
-Uncharted Africa has Pioneered and passionately Supported Cultural Tourism in Botswana since the company's inception in 1993.